johnny-la/pacing-fighter/README.md

 # Pacing Fighter

 Pacing Fighter is a 2D Brawler built in Unity C#.
-It serves as a simulation environment for analyzing dramatic game pacing in combat games.
+It is a simulation environment used to analyze dramatic game pacing in combat games.

 ### Custom Combat Engine